tamasmagyar/pici/README.md

 **pici** lets you install only the dependencies you need from your main `package.json`, saving time, disk space, and reducing potential conflicts.
 Perfect for monorepos, microservices, CI/CD, or when you only need a few tools for testing or development.

+## Why is this useful?

+In most cases, you only need a few specific packages rather than all dependencies.
+For example:

+- **Playwright testing**: Only need `@playwright/test`
+- **Development tools**: Just the linter and formatter, not the entire dev stack
+- **CI/CD**: Only the packages needed for building/deploying
+- **Microservices**: A subset of shared dependencies

 ## Features

 - 🏃 Install only a subset of dependencies